Rooted in Christian values, our approach to well-being and safety nurtures the whole person, spiritually, emotionally, physically, and mentally.

 We deliver a comprehensive safety education programme through our curriculum and our trusted partnerships:

-School Nurses: Teaching age-appropriate sessions on:
+Sandwell School Nurses: Teaching age-appropriate sessions on:

-personal hygiene
+Personal hygiene

-safety via PANTS workshops
+Safety via PANTS workshops

-healthy eating
+Healthy eating

-healthy relationships (including sex education)
+Healthy relationships (including sex education)

-emotional well-being
+Emotional well-being

 PCSOs (Police Community Support Officers): Delivering age-appropriate sessions on: